dart-lang/leak_tracker/doc/leak_tracking/TROUBLESHOOT.md

 ### 4. Leaking object is Image

-Images in Flutter have unusual lifecycle:
+Images in Flutter have an unusual lifecycle:

-1. Image and ImageInfo have [non-standard contract for disposal](https://github.com/flutter/flutter/blob/1f64be86810ac4082e250fde8efc6ed212c538e1/packages/flutter/lib/src/painting/image_stream.dart#L18).
+1. Image and ImageInfo have a [non-standard contract for disposal](https://github.com/flutter/flutter/blob/1f64be86810ac4082e250fde8efc6ed212c538e1/packages/flutter/lib/src/painting/image_stream.dart#L18).

-2. The setting `.withIgnored(createdByTestHelpers: true)` does not work for images, because creation of their native part is not detectable as happening in test helper.
+2. The setting `.withIgnored(createdByTestHelpers: true)` does not work for images, because creation of their native part is not detectable as happening in a test helper.

 3. Images are cashed and reused that improves test performance.
 So, `tearDownAll(imageCache.clear)` will help if leaks are caused by test code.